How many students get a job in tech

 In other words, on average, 62.2%*57.2% = 36% of all admitted students ultimately receive a full-time position.

 This is either just advertising or a clever manipulation of course statistics.
-The most common tactic is to calculate the employment rate not based on the total number of students who originally enrolled, but only on the number of graduates.
+The most common tactic is to calculate employment rates based solely on the graduating cohort rather than the total number of students who initially enrolled in the program.

 Study groups with an employment period that ended in 2025: